mvogelgesang/ussm-demo/.github/ISSUE_TEMPLATE/business-standard-comment.md

 ---

-**Is this comment in relation to a specific document or section?
+Is this comment in relation to a specific document or section?
 If so, please add link to section.
-For more information about creating links to text, see https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet**
+GitHub maintains a guide for linking to text in issues.
+See,  https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet

-**Do you represent a federal agency?
-If so, please list below**
+Do you represent a federal agency?
+If so, please list below